heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > over established constructs for ensuring modularity—not just in the context of
 > effects, but standard ones such as higher-order functions or functors.

+We have revised the paper to provide the following explanations.

+We have added clarifying remarks about the open questions about whether it is always possible (and desirable) to encode scoped syntax in terms of algebraic effects and handlers to the paper.

+We have also expanded the related work section to discuss the possible alternative encoding of our approach, using final tagless techniques.

 [WIP]

 The problem the paper tackles is the lack of modularity in the context of